Corydon, Indiana: Media

 The Corydon Democrat, a weekly newspaper, has served the local area since 1856.
 It was the property of O'Bannon Publishing Company from 1907 to 2022.
 On June 30, 2022, O'Bannon Publishing sold the paper to Paxton Media Group.

 Transportation

 Southern Indiana Transit System provides deviated fixed-route and demand-response bus service in the town.

+The Louisville New Albany & Corydon Railway served Corydon.
+This short line never reached Louisville.